-The Village has been working on the design of a regional stormwater detention pond that would address the storage needs of this and other sites within the "downtown" area.
+The Village engineers worked on the design of a regional detention pond, now known as Freedom Pond, that was required to address the storm water storage needs of this and other sites within the "downtown" area.
 In late 2016, the Village secured the donation of the proposed pond site.
-Construction began in the Spring of 2017.
+Construction began in the Spring of 2017 and was substantially completed during 2018.
+Final landscaping is anticipated in early 2019.